tailwind/engineering-blog-posts/2-what-is-a-mutation-observer-and-when-to-use-it/README.md

 observer.observe(postCaptionElement, config);
 ```

-The `observer` that we created earlier has a method called `observe`, that accepts two arguments:
+The `observer` that we created earlier has a method called `observe`, which accepts two arguments:
-1. The element or element to observe (in this case, the `postCaptionElement`)
+1. The element to observe (in this case, the `<div class="post-caption" contenteditable="true"...>` element)
 2. A `config` object, which tells the `MutationObserver` what kinds of changes to watch for.
 There are bunch of options, which you can learn more about [here](https://javascript.info/mutation-observer).

-Breaking down the ones we use:
+Here are the `config` options we use and what they mean:

 ```js
 const config = {